During the Japanese green tea ceremony, it’s important to make sure you have the right Tea Ceremony Set.

 The Japanese tea ceremony is a traditional form of tea ceremony and a Japanese cultural activity involving the ceremonial preparation and presentation of ceremonial matcha.

-Thus, in this article, we'll be covering the Japanese tea ceremony set which is the complete collection of utensils used in the preparation and serving of tea.
+Thus, in this article, we'll be covering the Japanese tea ceremony set which is the complete collection of japanese tea ceremony supplies used in the preparation and serving of tea.

 What does a traditional tea ceremony set consist of?